Supracondylar Humerus Fractures

 Pulseless supracondylar injuries with a warm, well perfused hand can often be treated with reduction and fixation of the fracture and close monitoring postoperatively, but patients who present with a white, pulseless hand require urgent treatment, often with operative exploration of the anterior neurovascular bundle.

 Treatment of supracondylar injuries depends on the pattern of the fracture.
 Non-displaced injuries can be treated non-operatively with a long arm cast for three weeks.
 Most incomplete, hinged fractures are treated with closed reduction and percutaneous pinning, but casting might be tried.
 Completely displaced fractures should all be treated with closed reduction and pinning (Figure 3).
 Open, rather than percutaneous, pining is reserved for injuries that cannot be anatomically reduced or exploration of the neurovascular bundle is required for pulseless injuries.

-Children typically regain full elbow range of motion after they resume their daily activities, and they usually do not require physical therapy.
+Children typically regain full elbow range of motion after resuming their daily activities, and they usually do not require physical therapy.
 The most common complications of surgical treatment include pin migration and pin site infection.
 Compartment syndrome can occur as a result of the injury itself or with hyperflexion of the elbow during treatment.
 Compartment syndrome should be treated urgently with forearm fasciotomies in order to prevent long term ischemic contractures of the forearm and hand.
 Cubitus varus (an angular malalignment of the elbow, also known as a "Gunstock deformity") can occur with inadequate reduction of the fracture.
-It usually does not cause significant functional deficits but can be treated with a distal humerus valgus osteotomy if it is severe.
+It usually does not cause significant functional deficits, but can be treated with a distal humerus valgus osteotomy if severe.